-Oklahoma higher education Chancellor Glen Johnson laid out the higher education system's agenda for the upcoming legislative session in a forum Wednesday at the University of Central Oklahoma.
-At the center of that agenda is a budget request that includes a budget increase of $90.4 million, or about 9.47 percent.
+Johnson laid out the Oklahoma Regents for Higher Education's legislative agenda for the upcoming session during a forum Wednesday at the University of Central Oklahoma.
+At the center of that agenda is a request that includes a budget increase of $90.4 million, or about 9.47 percent.

 But Johnson said the state likely wouldn't be able to continue on that pace with flat or declining budgets.
 The budget has been reduced by 8.4 percent over the past five years.
 Johnson said this year's budget request of $1.046 billion would still place the system behind the $1.05 billion funding level of 2008.